pkegg/PortMaster/docs/build-overview.md

 ## Enhancements to PortMaster
 This change introduces a /ports directory to the PortMaster repo.
 Each port should be a lower case folder name for consistency.

-### Backwards Compatibility
+### Step 1 - Backwards Compatibility
-The simplest version of a port just downloads the old PortMaster zip for that port and repackages it.
-This results in an **identical** zip (with the additional of global-functions and updated oga_controls) but the zip can be built/cached/published using the new approach.
+The simplest version of package/build just downloads the old PortMaster zip for that port and repackages it.
+This results in an **identical** zip (with the additional of global-functions and updated oga_controls) but the zip can be built/cached/packaged/published using the new approach and gradually updated.

 Ex: `/ports/cannonball/package.info`